micronDLA/SDK/README.md

 **Pytorch and torchvision pretrained model on ImageNet**

 In the SDK folder, there is `genonnx.py`.
 This script will create an ONNX file from [torchvision models](https://github.com/pytorch/vision/tree/master/torchvision).
-This utility requires the latest pytorch and it can create a ONNX file from most networks present in the torchvision package and also from networks in the pth format.
+This utility requires the latest pytorch and it can create an ONNX file from most networks present in the torchvision package and also from networks in the pth format.

 `python3 genonnx.py alexnet`